Men in Black (song): Critical reception

 Larry Flick from Billboard wrote, "Remember when Will Smith was better known as a rapper?
 That seems like a lifetime ago, doesn't it?
 Well, he returns to music in excellent form on this lighthearted theme song from the soundtrack to his new movie of the same name.
 Smith has never been a hardcore lyricist, but he also never been anything less than clever, charming, and shrewdly aware of what the masses will dig.
 There's no doubt that this jam, which nicks its hook from Patrice Rushen's "Forget Me Nots", will be an outta-da-box smasheroo."
+In 2017, Billboard ranked "Men in Black" number 100 in their list of "The 100 Greatest Pop Songs of 1997".
 Pan-European magazine Music & Media said that Smith builds his raps on the song by Rushen "in an instantly appealing way."
-A reviewer from Music Week rated the song three out of five, noting that "Smith raps some rather stodgy sci-fi stuff over Patrice Rushen's Forget Me Nots riff.
+A reviewer from Music Week gave it three out of five, noting that "Smith raps some rather stodgy sci-fi stuff over Patrice Rushen's 'Forget Me Nots' riff.
 It will be huge, like the film.
 And the video is a hoot."
+Kirstin Watson from Smash Hits gave "Men in Black" a top score of five out of five, saying it "is so cool it'll have you reaching for your black shades pronto.
+The video features weird alien things dancing along in the chorus line and the former Fresh Prince looking as hot as ever.
+It's totally rap-tastic and a surefire top three hit!"